UAPV/RdvZ/doc/user_doc_en.markdown

 Right click on the cell corresponding to your vote and a tiny contextual menu opens itself : click on __Comment__ and enter your comment.

+## What are meeting bookmarks?

+You can bookmark a meeting by clicking the grey squared icon.
+This option allows to access the meeting on the RdvZ home page, you don't need to remember the hash or the URL anymore.

+You can remove the bookmark by clicking again on the same icon (which had turn orange).

 ## How do I add dates to my meeting?

 Many actions for each meeting are available from the home page.
 Click the __Edit__ link, you can here edit the information related to your meeting and also add or remove dates.